ltelab/disdrodb/docs/source/contribute_data.rst

 * The ``reader_kwargs`` dictionary containing all specifications to open the text file into a pandas dataframe.
 For more information on the possible key-value arguments, read the `pandas <https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html>`_ documentation.

-* The ``column_names`` list defines the column names of the read raw text file.
+* The ``column_names`` list defining the column names of the read raw text file.

-* The ``df_sanitizer_fun()`` function that defines the processing to apply on the read dataframe in order for the dataframe to match the DISDRODB standards.
+* The ``df_sanitizer_fun()`` function defining the processing to apply on the read dataframe in order for the dataframe to match the DISDRODB standards.
 The dataframe which is returned by the ``df_sanitizer_fun`` must have only columns compliant with the DISDRODB standards !

-When this 4 components are correctly defined, they can be transcribed into the reader you defined in `Step 6 <#step6>`_ and you are ready to test if the reader works properly and enable to process the raw data.
+When this 4 components are correctly defined, they can be transcribed into the reader you defined in `Step 6 <#step6>`_ and you are ready to test if the reader works properly and enables to process the raw data.

-We highly suggest to copy the ``reader_preparation.ipynb`` Jupyter Notebook from the `tutorials directory of the disdrodb package <https://github.com/ltelab/disdrodb/blob/main/tutorials>`_  and adapt it to your own data.
+We strongly suggest to copy the ``reader_preparation.ipynb`` Jupyter Notebook from the `tutorials directory of the disdrodb package <https://github.com/ltelab/disdrodb/blob/main/tutorials>`_  and adapt it to your own data.
 However, before starting adapting the Jupyter Notebook to your own data, we recommend to first try it out with the sample lightweight dataset provided within the disdrodb package.